 On Wednesday, we worked on retelling a story.
-We discussed how to retell, retelling words and the students used picture cards from the story to retell.
+Besides, we discussed how to retell, retelling words and the students used picture cards from the story to retell.
 They had a blast with this.

 Then Thursday, we finished the book up with those great “W” questions.

 As we discuss a reading concept or strategy I’ve been creating anchor charts.
 I created 8 1/2 by 11 versions, so I have plenty of space in the room to keep them all up.
 I’ll be creating a few more and making them available on TpT.